stegasaur/imagasaur/docs/ARCHITECTURE.md

 - **API Gateway**: For backend API routing
 - **CloudFront**: For frontend CDN
 - **VPC**: For backend networking
-  - Optionally, a VPC endpoint for S3 can be enabled by setting `create_s3_endpoint = true` in the VPC module.
-This allows private subnet resources to access S3 without traversing the public internet.

 ## Data Flow